SafwaanNour/finance-tracker-project/README.md

 Why I Built This

 As I prepare for roles in finance, I wanted to go beyond Excel and learn how to work directly with databases.
 Modern finance teams increasingly use SQL to extract data from ERP systems and build automated reporting workflows.
-This project let me practice those skills in a finance context I understand - tracking accounts, categorizing transactions, and analyzing spending patterns.
+This project let me practice those skills in a finance context I understand; tracking accounts, categorizing transactions, and analyzing spending patterns.
 I structured the project to progressively build my skills, starting with basic queries and working up to complex joins and window functions.

 Built with: PostgreSQL